Skip to main content

 Theft & Crime Statistics

-It’s important to remember that none of us is immune from the possibility of having our property and personal belongings damaged or stolen.
+No one is immune to the possibility of theft or damage to their property and personal belongings.
 In fact, the unfortunate truth is that these occurrences are much more common than you might think!
 Here are some statistics:

 • Every year in the United States alone, there are between 2.3 and 2.6 million robberies.